- Home

 How does the triple lock usually work?

-The triple lock works in one of three ways, guaranteeing that the basic and new State Pension will rise by the greatest of the following three figures:
+The triple lock guarantees that the basic and new State Pension will rise by the greatest of the following three figures:

 - 2.5%

-- September’s inflation rate, or the rate at which the cost of goods and services increases by, as measured by the Consumer Prices Index (CPI)
+- September’s inflation rate, or the rate at which the cost of goods and services increases, as measured by the Consumer Prices Index (CPI)

 - Average earnings growth, as measured by the Office for National Statistics (ONS).